Customs & Traditions in Pakistan

 It is very inappropriate when someone asks questions to a Pakistani about any of their female relatives, especially their wives.

 Women have the same rights as men, including voting and being educated.

 The majority of Pakistani names are derived from Arabic, Turkish and Persian names.

 Children may be given one, two, or sometimes even three names at birth.

 If the person has more than one given name, one of them is chosen as the person’s most called name, by which he is referred to informally.

-Pakistani names usually include a name which identifies a person’s class, or other status indicator.
+Pakistani names usually include a name that identifies a person’s class or other status indicators.

 For females, tribal names or titles rarely feature in the person’s full name.